 The litigation is still in its early stages and there have been no settlements or verdicts related to Zantac injuries announced yet.

-What Compensation can a Person who has Been Harmed by Zantac Recover in a Lawsuit?
+What Compensation can a Person Recover in a Zantac Cancer Lawsuit?

 If you or a loved one has taken Zantac or ranitidine and developed stomach or bladder cancer, contact the defective drug injury attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 to schedule a free consultation to discuss whether you have a valid claim for compensation.
 The medication you are taking now could cause serious medical complications in the months or years ahead.